 Today, only 69 percent of 4-year-old children in America are enrolled in early childhood education programs.
 That troubling statistic places the United States near the bottom in terms of access to prekindergarten among our advanced country peers.
 In our modern global economy, that means many American children start behind when they can least afford to.

 Susan introduced legislation to provide access to Pre-K education for low- and middle-income families.
-The EARLY (Expanded Access to Real Learning for our Young) Act would set up
+The EARLY (Expanded Access to Real Learning for our Young) Act would set up a partnership between states and the federal government to make Pre-K education available to millions of children at no cost.

-Extensive research into early education has determined that a quality program not only improves
+Extensive research into early education has determined that a quality program not only improves the academic success of the student but it reduces the potential for future involvement in a crime.

 Dedicated teachers go hand-in-hand with student learning and student success.
 Susan is calling for renewed efforts to recruit a new generation of inspirational teachers and principals.
 As a sign of our commitment, she believes that we should start by giving our educators the respect and compensation they deserve.

 Teacher Diversity - Across the country, students of color make up 40 percent of the public high school population, yet teachers of color make up just 17 percent of the teaching force.
 Research has shown a diversity in teaching to produce more favorable academic results for students of color, particularly in raising test scores, improving attendance, increasing enrollment in advanced level courses, and boosting college-going rates.
 Susan introduced the Diverse Teacher Recruitment Act to help school districts to design and implement recruiting programs to bring teachers from underrepresented groups into the classroom.
 She also worked with the White House to hold a summit on teacher diversity.
-The White House held two events on the importance of
+The White House held two events on the importance of increasing diversity in teaching and on ways to make that happen.

 Principal Recruitment and Training - An inspirational principal at the helm can make an enormous difference in a school’s direction.
 Currently, only five percent of federal funding for teacher preparation goes toward principle training.
 This legislation would provide resources for communities to recruit and train a new generation of strong school leaders with the ability to inspire academic success and turn around struggling schools.